Pontiac Transportation Center: Description

 The current transportation center is located on the southern edge of downtown at 51000 Woodward Avenue.
 It is about 1400 sqft and includes an indoor waiting room, restrooms, a payphone, and covered waiting areas for both trains and buses.
-However, it does not have any ticketing services or baggage assistance (bags cannot be checked for trains at the transportation center), not even a Quik-Trak kiosk.
-There are 22 long term parking spaces available and the station hours are from 5:15 am to 6:15 am and from 10:00 am to 6:00 pm daily.
+However, it does not have any ticketing services, baggage assistance (bags cannot be checked for trains at the transportation center), or a Quik-Trak kiosk.
+There are 22 long-term parking spaces available, and the station hours are from 5:15 am to 6:15 am and from 10:00 am to 6:00 pm daily.

 In addition to the three daily train departures, there are two northbound and two southbound Indian Trails intercity bus departures and local bus service SMART (stopping on Woodward Avenue).
 The station is owned by the Michigan Department of Transportation (MDOT), but the tracks are owned by the Canadian National Railway.

 Of the 22 Michigan stations served by Amtrak, Pontiac was the 16th-busiest in fiscal year 2015, boarding or detraining an average of approximately 43 passengers daily.

 History

+The first railroad service between Pontiac and Detroit by The Detroit & Pontiac railroad started in 1843.
 Since August 1931 the Grand Trunk Western Railroad (GTWR, a subsidiary of the Canadian National Railway) provided commuter rail service from Pontiac to Detroit.
 Until 1960, the Grand Trunk Western operated through passenger trains from Detroit through Pontiac to Grand Rapids, on to Muskegon, where ferries could be boarded, for travelling across Lake Michigan, to Milwaukee.

 By 1968 the railroad operated six daily commuter trains (three round-trips) between the two cities, with daily ridership averaging 2,812.
 When Amtrak took over passenger rail service in 1971, the GTWR service was not initially affected since the takeover did not include commuter rail.
 However, by that time the GTWR began posting losses on the service.
 On January 2, 1974 the Southeastern Michigan Transportation Authority (SEMTA) took over the GTWR trains and operated them as the Silver Streak.
 The aging depot turned over by the GTWR was located about 2500 ft to the northwest of the current Pontiac Transportation Center.
 The GTWR depot was situated east of the tracks on the northwest corner of West Huron Street and Woodward Avenue (known then as Wide Track Drive or Wide Track Circle).